wapmorgan/Threadable/README.md

     - When _dataOverhead_ is enabled, this method will dispatch your payload to any free worker.
 If there's not free workers, it will put new tasks in workers internal queues, which will be processed.
 This method uses fair distribution between all workers (so you can be sure that 24 tasks will be distributed between 6 workers as 4 per worker).

 - `waitToFinish(array $trackers = null)`

+# Predefined workers
+## DownloadWorker

+As you've seen in examples, we created a downloading worker.
+But there is no need for this, we could use predefined `DownloadWorker` which does the same.

+Full path: `wapmorgan\Threadable\DownloadWorker`
+Description: downloads remote file and saves it on local server.
+Payload:

+    - `source` - remote file url
+    - `targe` - local file path